Visas for starting a business in Germany: A guide in plain English

 What are the visa requirements?

-Liberal professionals (Freiberufler)
+Freiberufler: Liberal professionals

-If you want to start a business as a liberal professional (known in Germany as a Freiberufler*in), you can apply for a residence permit to pursue a liberal profession (Aufenthaltserlaubnis zur Ausübung einer freiberuflichen Tätigkeit).
 The first step is to get you an entry visa for Germany.
-Once you’re here you can apply for a residence permit.
+Once you’re here, you can apply for a residence permit.

-To do this you have to show proof that:
+To do this, you have to show proof that:

 • You can finance your business.